DaAlbrecht/thesis-TEKO/content/Evaluation.typ

 caption: "rabbitmq-java-client publish message",
 )

-The Publishing of messages is also very similar to lapin.
+The publishing of messages is also very similar to lapin.

 === Go - amqp091-go